 Any modification or addition to the exterior of the residence must be submitted on an Architectural Modification Form.
 Following review by the Architecture Committee, all changes must be approved by the Board of Directors except that the committee has been given the authority to approve changes that are clearly within the established standards.
+Owner(s) will communicate and correspond with the Architectural Committee Chair/Co-Chair on the status of their pending modification request and/or approved modification request.
+The owner(s) are responsible for all legal fees requiring legal review by the Association's attorney for preparation of any lot covenant and easement agreement, and county recorder fees/filings as a direct result of their approved modification request.
 Approved requests not completed within 6 months become void and the application must be resubmitted.
 The ARCHITECTURAL STANDARDS binder may be referenced at the Information Center or online.
-(See www.avenburylakes.com: Standing Committee, Architectural) (See also H2, N3)
+(See www.avenburylakes.com: Standing Committee, Architectural) (See also H2, N3) - Special note - the Architectural Standards binder has also had additions/updates related to "Room additions in Patio area without prior Sunroom" reviewed and approved by the Board.